The Law on Personal Data Protection – A Few Guidelines On How To Get Compliant

 An example:

-If you process the personal data in the electronic form, the risks which threaten their security might include unauthorized access to the databases, alteration or deleting the personal data, physical damage to servers and other hardware which stores the data, or which are used for other processing operations, due to fire, flood etc.
+If you process personal data in electronic form, the risks which threaten their security might include unauthorized access to the databases, alteration or deleting the personal data, physical damage to servers and other hardware that stores the data, or which are used for other processing operations, due to fire, flood, etc.

 Pseudonymization is personal data processing that disables the connection of personal data with a particular data subject, without using the additional information.
 In other words, pseudonymization “hides” the data subject, but it is still possible to ascertain the identity of that person by using additional information.
 It is very important to keep such additional information separate, as well as to take technical, organizational, and personnel measures to prevent the attribution of personal data to an identified or identifiable data subject.